-Doses for 5-HTP range from 300 to 500 mg, taken once a day or in divided doses.
-It is recommended to take it with meals to increase satiety from foods.
+Doses for 5-HTP range from 300–500 mg, taken once a day or in divided doses.
+It’s recommended to take it with meals to increase feelings of fullness.

 Griffonia simplicifolia is a plant rich in 5-HTP.
-This compound is converted into serotonin in the brain, which has been shown to decrease appetite and reduce carbohydrate intake.
+This compound is converted into serotonin in the brain, which has been shown to decrease appetite and reduce carb intake.

-Another study gave 43 overweight people 500 mg of Caralluma fimbriata twice daily for 12 weeks, alongside a controlled diet and exercise.
-By the end, they experienced a significant reduction in waist circumference and body weight (
+Another study gave 43 people with overweight 500 mg of Caralluma fimbriata twice daily for 12 weeks, alongside a controlled diet and exercise.
+It found they experienced a significant reduction in waist circumference and body weight (

-The group taking the highest dose, 1,000 mg per day, experienced significantly lower appetite levels and decreases in food intake by the end of the study (
+The group taking the highest dose — 1,000 mg per day — experienced significantly lower appetite levels and reductions in food intake by the end of the study (

 Caralluma fimbriata extract does not have any documented side effects (

-It is recommended in doses of 500 mg twice daily for at least a month.
+It’s recommended in doses of 500 mg twice daily for at least 1 month.

-Summary Caralluma fimbriata is an herb that may help decrease appetite levels.
-Combined with exercise and a calorie-controlled diet, Caralluma fimbriata has also been shown to promote weight loss.
+Caralluma fimbriata is an herb that may help decrease appetite levels.
+Combined with exercise and a calorie-controlled diet, Caralluma fimbriata has been shown to promote weight loss.

 In fact, a study of 10 healthy people showed a 4% increase in calories burned after consuming a combination of EGCG and caffeine (

-Green tea has been found to be safe in doses of up to 800 mg EGCG.
-Higher doses of 1,200 mg EGCG have been linked to nausea (
+Green tea has been found to be safe in doses of up to 800 mg of EGCG.
+Higher doses of 1,200 mg of EGCG have been linked to nausea (

 The recommended dosage for green tea with standardized EGCG as its main ingredient is 250–500 mg per day.

-Summary Green tea extract contains caffeine and catechins, which can boost metabolism, burn fat and help with weight loss.
+Green tea extract contains caffeine and catechins, which can boost metabolism, burn fat, and aid weight loss.
 Combining green tea extract with other ingredients may decrease appetite levels and reduce food intake.

-Research shows that CLA is also effective at increasing satiety and decreasing appetite (
+Research shows that CLA also increases feelings of fullness and decreases appetite (

-A study showed that 54 people given 3.6 grams of CLA per day for 13 weeks had lower appetites and higher satiety than those taking a placebo.
-However, this did not impact how much food participants consumed (
+A study showed that 54 people given 3.6 grams of CLA per day for 13 weeks had lower appetite and greater levels of fullness than those taking a placebo.
+However, this did not affect how much food participants consumed (

 Moreover, CLA seems to help reduce body fat.
-A review of 18 studies concluded that taking 3.2 grams of CLA per day seems to be effective at reducing body fat (
+A review of 18 studies concluded that taking 3.2 grams of CLA per day seems to reduce body fat (

-The recommended daily dose is between 3 and 6 grams.
+The recommended daily dose is 3–6 grams.
 It should be taken with meals.

-Garcinia cambogia comes from a fruit called Garcinia gummi-gutta.
+Garcinia cambogia comes from a fruit of the same name, also known as Garcinia gummi-gutta.

-In addition, human studies demonstrate that Garcinia cambogia is also effective at reducing appetite, blocking fat production and decreasing body weight (
+In addition, human studies demonstrate that garcinia cambogia reduces appetite, blocks fat production, and decreases body weight (

-However, other studies have found Garcinia cambogia ineffective at reducing appetite or helping with weight loss.
+However, other studies have found that garcinia cambogia does not reduce appetite or aid weight loss.
 Therefore, results may vary by individual (

 Garcinia cambogia is recommended at doses of 500 mg of HCA.
-It should be taken 30 to 60 minutes before meals.
+It should be taken 30–60 minutes before meals.

-Summary Garcinia cambogia contains hydroxycitric acid (HCA).
-HCA has been shown to help increase serotonin levels, which may improve satiety levels.
+Garcinia cambogia contains hydroxycitric acid (HCA).
+HCA has been shown to help increase serotonin levels, which may improve fullness levels.
 However, some studies show no significant effects from this supplement.

 Yerba mate is a plant native to South America.
-It is known for its energy-boosting properties.
+It’s known for its energy-boosting properties.

-GLP-1 is a compound generated in the gut that regulates appetite, while leptin is the hormone in charge of signaling satiety.
+GLP-1 is a compound generated in the gut that regulates appetite, while leptin is the hormone in charge of signaling fullness.
 Increasing their levels leads to less hunger.

-In fact, a study consisting of 12 healthy women demonstrated that taking 2 grams of yerba mate before performing a 30-minute cycling exercise reduced appetite and even boosted metabolism, focus and energy levels (
+In fact, a study of 12 healthy women demonstrated that taking 2 grams of yerba mate before performing a 30-minute cycling exercise reduced appetite and even boosted metabolism, focus, and energy levels (

 Yerba mate appears to be safe and does not produce any severe side effects (

 Yerba mate is a plant known for its energy-boosting properties.
 It has been shown to help increase glucagon-like peptide 1 (GLP-1) and leptin levels.
-Both of these compounds may increase satiety levels and decrease appetite.
+Both of these compounds may increase fullness levels and decrease appetite.

-Additionally, coffee may help decrease appetite, thus aiding in weight loss.
-It seems that ingesting caffeine 0.5 to 4 hours before a meal may influence stomach emptying, appetite hormones and feelings of hunger (
+Additionally, coffee may help decrease appetite, thus aiding weight loss.
+It seems that ingesting caffeine 0.5–4 hours before a meal may influence stomach emptying, appetite hormones, and feelings of hunger (

-Moreover, drinking coffee may make people less likely to eat more during the following meal and throughout the day, compared to not drinking it (
+Moreover, drinking coffee may make people less likely to eat more during the following meal and throughout the day, compared with not drinking it (

 Nevertheless, note that caffeine intake of 250 mg or more may raise blood pressure in some people (

 Doses of 200 mg of caffeine, or about two cups of regular coffee, are usually used for weight loss.
-Research generally consists of doses of 1.8–2.7 mg per pound (4–6 mg per kg) of body weight.
+Research generally employs doses of 1.8–2.7 mg per pound (4–6 mg per kg) of body weight.

-However, these doses may depend on the individual and possible side effects.
+However, these doses may depend on the individual and any possible side effects.

-Summary Coffee has been shown to decrease appetite, delay stomach emptying and influence appetite hormones, which can help you eat less.
-Caffeine has also been proven to increase fat burn and assist with weight loss.
+Coffee has been shown to decrease appetite, delay stomach emptying, and influence appetite hormones, all of which can help you eat less.
+Caffeine has also been proven to increase fat burn and aid weight loss.

-There are certain herbs and plants that are proven to promote weight loss.
+Certain herbs and plants have been proven to promote weight loss.

-They work by reducing appetite, increasing satiety levels, slowing down stomach emptying, blocking the absorption of nutrients and influencing appetite hormones.
+They work by reducing appetite, increasing fullness levels, slowing stomach emptying, blocking the absorption of nutrients, and influencing appetite hormones.

-Soluble fibers like fenugreek and glucomannan are great at delaying gastric emptying, increasing satiety and inhibiting nutrient absorption.
+Soluble fibers like fenugreek and glucomannan are great at delaying gastric emptying, increasing fullness, and inhibiting energy intake.

-Caralluma fimbriata, Griffonia simplicifolia and Garcinia cambogia have compounds that help increase serotonin levels in the brain, which has been shown to increase satiety and decrease carbohydrate intake.
+Caralluma fimbriata, Griffonia simplicifolia, and garcinia cambogia contain compounds that help increase serotonin levels in the brain, which has been shown to increase fullness levels and decrease carb intake.

-Yerba mate, coffee and green tea extract are rich in caffeine and compounds like EGCG that have been shown to reduce food intake, influence appetite hormones and boost metabolism.
+Meanwhile, yerba mate, coffee, and green tea extract are rich in caffeine and compounds like EGCG that have been shown to reduce food intake, influence appetite hormones, and boost metabolism.

 Lastly, CLA has been shown to increase fat burn and reduce appetite levels.